PRU1/cp-notes/README.md

 # cp-notes
 My notes on C++ for competitive programming.
+Images I inserted into notes don't work for the time being

 # Tips for C++